bbuchalter/reactnd-project-readable/README.md

 # Readable

-This project uses React, Redux, Redux-Saga and Express to build a simple Reddit-style clone.
+This project uses React, Redux, Redux-Saga, Express and Material UI to build a simple Reddit-style app.
 See it in action at https://damp-beach-66185.herokuapp.com/

 # Start Developing